 When it's time to divorce, spouses have important choices to make about how to proceed and what type of help they'll ask for from others -- including lawyers, mediators, and other professionals.
-Some people will go on to a lengthy high-conflict divorce with attorneys representing each side, trying to get everything they possibly can.
-Others will easily agree on how to divide their property and share custody of their children, and might only need help in preparing the legal paperwork to get divorced.
+Some people will go through a lengthy, high-conflict divorce with attorneys representing each side, trying to get everything they possibly can.
+Others will easily agree on how to divide their property and share custody of their children, and might only need help preparing the legal paperwork required to get divorced.
 But many people fall in the middle, and for those folks, mediation and collaborative divorce can be great options.
 (This article is about collaborative divorce.
 To learn about mediation, see Nolo's Divorce Mediation & Collaborative Divorce resource area.)

 The Collaborative Process